puppeteer/puppeteer/docs/api/puppeteer.filechooser.md

 # FileChooser class

-File choosers let you react to the page requesting for a file.

-#### Signature:
+### Signature:

 ```typescript
 export declare class FileChooser
 ```

+File choosers let you react to the page requesting for a file.

 ## Remarks